Sovereignty: Concepts

+According to The Oxford Handbook of Global Policy and Transnational Administration:

+Administrative sovereignty is a function that a state, state-like, multiple-state or other actor can maintain with a reasonable measure of autonomy, credibility, and reliability over time.
+Examples might include administrative functions for a port, an administrative and regulatory apparatus for the country’s oil and gas exploration efforts, or a system to issue identification cards to residents.
+If this function can be maintained without assistance from a foreign state, this feature is an example of administrative sovereignty.

 For a while, the United Nations highly valued juridical sovereignty and attempted to reinforce its principle often.
-More recently, the United Nations is shifting away and focusing on establishing empirical sovereignty.
+More recently, the United Nations is shifting away and focusing on establishing empirical sovereignty and empirically-observable mechanisms or features, like the Oxford Handbook's examples of administrative sovereignty above.
 Michael Barnett notes that this is largely due to the effects of the post Cold War era because the United Nations believed that to have peaceful relations states should establish peace within their territory.
 As a matter of fact, theorists found that during the post Cold War era many people focused on how stronger internal structures promote inter-state peace.
 For instance, Zaum argues that many weak and impoverished countries that were affected by the Cold War were given assistance to develop their lacking sovereignty through this sub-concept of "empirical statehood".

+Sovereignty is the full right and power of a governing body to govern itself without any interference from outside sources or bodies.
+The concept is also seen in ancient civilizational perspectives to modern nation-state frameworks.
+Discussions at the Vasudhaiva Kutumbakam Ki Oar Conclave highlighted the importance of economic sovereignty and cultural autonomy in a globalized world, reflecting on how these principles shape governance models today.
+The conclave featured a session specifically dedicated to examining sovereignty, which included prominent speakers such as His Holiness Jainacharya Yugbhushansuri Maharaj Saheb and S. Gurumurthy, who explored these themes in depth.

 History

 Classical

 The Roman jurist Ulpian observed that: